Last Modified on December 22, 2023

 However, knowing which keywords they used to get there will give you a better idea of why.

-To view keywords in Google Analytics 4, link your Google Search Console account to your GA account.
+To view SEO keywords in Google Analytics 4, link your Google Search Console account to your GA account.
 Keywords that users searched to find your website will be displayed.
 This free method has its limits.

 Alternatively, you can use plugins or paid SEO tools to achieve the same and get more analysis options.
 However, due to security concerns, this data has been obscured for years.